API error handling

 204 No Content There is no content to send for this request, but the headers may be useful.
 This status indicates success and is commonly used with API operations that delete entities (but not all delete operations).

-400 Bad Request The request cannot be processed, typically due to a missing required parameter or a parameter that is not of the correct type.
+400 Bad Request The request cannot be processed, typically due to a missing required parameter, a parameter that is not of the correct type, or a missing HTTP header.
 The API client must change the parameters/payload.

 401 Unauthorized Authentication information is invalid or missing.
 Create or renew the API authentication token in the API client.